 What You Need to Have in Your Medicine Cabinet

-Picture this: you’re at home, and one of your friends accidentally cut themselves.
+Picture this: you’re at home, and one of your friends accidentally cuts themselves.
 You go looking around your house for bandages and gauze, but you can’t find anything.
-You want to at least clean the wound so you scurry around searching for hydrogen peroxide.
+You want to at least clean the wound, so you scurry around searching for hydrogen peroxide.
 Again, you can’t find anything.
 This tends to happen frequently in households low on medical supplies.
-Some people don’t even have a medicine pantry in their homes!
+Some people don’t even have medicine in their homes!
 This is an accident waiting to happen, and it’s about time you fix it.
 Most people don’t fill up their medicine cabinet because they don’t know what exactly to keep in it.
-Today, we will be going over some of the top tools and first aid ready supplies you will eventually need in your home.
+Today, we will be going over some of the most commonly-used supplies you will eventually need in your home.

-For obvious reasons, you should always have band-aids, gauze, and peroxide available for any random cuts.
-Band-aids will help prevent any blood leaking from a wound; gauze will help stop the bleeding; and peroxide is used to help keep the cut from infection.
-It’s important to note that cuts should be handled differently depending on the type of wound and healing varies (see the guide here).
+For obvious reasons, you should always have band-aids, gauze, and hydrogen peroxide available for random cuts and scrapes.
+Band-aids will help prevent bacteria from getting into the wound, gauze will help stop the bleeding, and peroxide is used to help keep the cut from infection.
+It’s important to note that cuts should be handled differently depending on the type of wound and what caused it (see the guide here).
 Aches and pains come out of nowhere and affect all of us.
-If you want to push through the pain, it might be a good idea to keep some Tylenol or other painkillers in your cabinet.
-Feel like you’ve been warmer lately or the complete opposite?
-It would be wise to always have a thermometer in your home to be able to check your temperature.
+If you want to push through the pain, it might be a good idea to keep some Tylenol or other painkillers in your medicine cabinet.
+Feel like you’ve been warmer lately, or the complete opposite?
+It would be wise to always have a thermometer in your home so you can check your temperature.

 Cold Compress and Medicine

-Someone is bound to end up with a black eye or a swollen muscle, and that’s the perfect time to pull out the cold compress.
+Someone is bound to end up with a black eye or a sore muscle, and that’s the perfect time to pull out the cold compress.
 Leaving the bag in your freezer for emergencies is convenient and can soothe the body in a matter of minutes.
 Suffer from heartburn?
-By keeping antacids like tums around, you will be able to fight back as soon as you feel your body begin to flare.
+By keeping antacids like Tums around, you will be able to fight back as soon as you feel your body begin to flare.
 Waking up from a rough cough throughout the night?
-Cough medicine will help suppress your cough and keep you asleep throughout the night.
-If you aren’t fighting a cough but still having trouble sleeping, look into buying melatonin, which helps relax your body to the point of sleep.
+Cough medicine will help suppress spasms and keep you asleep throughout the night.
+If you aren’t fighting a cough but are still having trouble sleeping, look into buying melatonin, which helps relax your body naturally.

 Allergies, Congestion, and More